 Re: Construcción is an interactive multimedia exhibit.
 The work focuses on the legacy and impact of the Salvadoran Civil War as well as contemporary themes: transnational identity, intergenerational knowledge, and the societal effects of conflict.
 The exhibit is a transnational collaboration between individual artists, collectives, and community organizations that work with Salvadorans in the United States and El Salvador.

-The project has toured across the United States and El Salvador for the last year.
+The project toured across the United States and El Salvador between 2017 and 2019.
 During that tour the work was exhibited in Long Island and Brooklyn, New York; Washington D.C.; Silver Springs, Maryland; Los Angeles, California; Santa Ana and San Salvador, El Salvador.
 To see photos from the tour, scroll down.

 To learn more, scroll down.